Spatial Association Between Near-Misses and Accident Blackspots in Sydney, Australia: A Getis-Ord $G_i^*$ Analysis: Related Works

-While near-miss frequency indicates the prevalence of conflicts, metrics reflecting near-miss \textit{severity}, such as high G-force events (often denoted NM+G) captured by inertial sensors in vehicles or smartphones, offer outlook into the \textit{potential consequence} or danger level of these interactions \cite{MDPI_SSM_Review}.
-High G-force readings signify rapid changes in velocity indicative of harsh braking or abrupt evasive manoeuvres, which may be associated with more dangerous situations compared to less severe conflicts.
+High G-force readings, which signify rapid deceleration or acceleration, capture the severe vehicle maneuvers (near-miss events).
+Consequently, they have the potential to act as a robust proxy for identifying locations with a high risk of future collisions.
 However, research directly investigating the relationship between the severity of surrogate events and the severity of actual crashes is less developed than frequency-based comparisons.
-Specifically, there is limited work that directly compares the \textit{spatial patterns} of hotspots derived from \textit{near-miss severity indicators} (like NM+G) with hotspots identified using \textit{crash severity} data.
-This study aims to address this specific gap by employing established spatial statistical methods (Getis-Ord $G_i^*$) to explicitly examine the concordance and discordance between hotspots identified using high G-force near-miss data and those identified using historical crash data, stratified by crash severity.
-This comparison seeks to clarify the utility of severity-based near-miss data as a spatial proxy for realized accident risk, particularly concerning more severe crash outcomes.
+Specifically, there is limited work that directly compares the spatial patterns of hotspots derived from \textit{near-miss severity indicators} (like NM+G) with hotspots identified using crash data.
+This study aims to address this specific gap by using established spatial statistical methods (Getis-Ord $G_i^*$) to explicitly examine the concordance and discordance between hotspots identified using high G-force near-miss data and those identified using historical crash data, stratified by crash severity.
+This comparison seeks to clarify the utility of near-miss data as a spatial proxy for accident risk.